-- The occurrence of an uncontrolled event, such as the Covid-19 pandemic, is likely to negatively affect our operations. - We will require substantial additional capital to support our operations and growth plans, and such capital may not be available on terms acceptable to us, if at all.
-This could hamper our growth and adversely affect our business. - Operating and litigation risks may not be covered by insurance. - Future climate change laws and regulations and the market response to these changes may negatively impact our operations. - The Share Exchange, if completed, will result in significant dilution to the Company's stockholders. - High fuel prices can lead to customer conservation and attrition, resulting in reduced demand for our product. - Low fuel prices may also impact our profitability. - The concentration of sales in certain large customers could result in significantly lower future revenue. - Changes in commodity market prices may have a negative effect on our liquidity. - The decline of the retail fuel market may impact our potential to get new customers.
+- We will require substantial additional capital to support our operations and growth plans, and such capital may not be available on terms acceptable to us, if at all.
+This could hamper our growth and adversely affect our business. - Operating and litigation risks may not be covered by insurance. - Future climate change laws and regulations and the market response to these changes may negatively impact our operations. - The Share Exchange will result in significant dilution to the Company's stockholders. - High fuel prices can lead to customer conservation and attrition, resulting in reduced demand for our product. - Low fuel prices may also impact our profitability. - The concentration of sales in certain large customers could result in significantly lower future revenue. - Changes in commodity market prices may have a negative effect on our liquidity.

+• The decline of the retail fuel market may impact our potential to get new customers.